snowy42/clsAppScope/README.md

 ```

 🧱 Installation

-Import clsAppScope.cls into your VBA project
+1. Import clsAppScope.cls into your VBA project

-Import modAppScope.bas
+2. Import modAppScope.bas

-Use AppScopeF(...) in your macros
+3. Use AppScopeF(...) in your macros

 🆘 Safety Reset
 If you ever hit the VBA Reset button (the "stop" square), run:
 ```vb
 AppRestoreDefaults
 ```
 This restores Excel to normal behavior.

+📄 License
+This project is licensed under the MIT License.
+See the header block in the source files for full license text.

+👤 Author
+Matthew Snow / Your VB Tutor
+Excel/VBA + AI Automation Developer + Youtube VBA Tutor (youtube.com/@YourVBTutor)